-- 16.1 The Council has adopted the Central Government Policy of the Prompt Payment Code.
-This means that in dealing with suppliers it will:- - Pay suppliers on time within the terms agreed at the outset of the contract (usually 30 days) without attempting to change payment terms retrospectively without changing practice on length of payment for smaller companies on unreasonable grounds. - Provide suppliers with clear and easily accessible guidance on payment procedures ensuring there is a system for dealing with complaints and disputes which is communicated to suppliers advising them promptly if there is any reason why an invoice is in dispute.
+- 16.1 The Public Procurement Regulations 2015 require the Council to pay suppliers promptly.
+This means that in dealing with suppliers it will: - - Pay suppliers through the Council's Procure to Pay system (Agresso), on time within the terms agreed at the outset of the contract (usually 30 days) without attempting to change payment terms retrospectively without changing practice on length of payment for smaller companies on unreasonable grounds. - Provide suppliers with clear and easily accessible guidance on payment procedures ensuring there is a system for dealing with complaints and disputes which is communicated to suppliers advising them promptly if there is any reason why an invoice is in dispute.

-16.2 Before committing to suppliers wishing to operate different payment terms to the usual 30 days, the Chief Finance Officer should be notified of the alternative requirement to ensure that the terms can be met.
+- Ensure that a maximum 30 day payment term is written into all contracts and that contractors pass this through the entire supply chain. - 16.2 Before committing to suppliers wishing to operate different payment terms to the usual 30 days, the Chief Finance Officer should be notified of the alternative requirement to ensure that the terms can be met